 The type and thickness of your samples can impact filter cube selection.
 Thick or autofluorescent samples may require cubes with superior optical properties and better blocking capabilities to minimize background noise and improve image quality.

 Whenever feasible, conduct practical tests with different filter cubes and your specific samples.
 Actual testing can reveal nuances and variations in performance that may not be evident from specifications alone.

 Can I use one filter cube for all my fluorescent samples?

 While some cubes are versatile, it’s often best to match a cube to your specific fluorophores and experimental setup.
 Different samples may require different cubes to maximize image quality and data accuracy.

-What should I do if I’m unsure about which Nikon fluorescence filter cube to choose?
+What should I do if I’m unsure about which fluorescence filter cube to choose?

-Don’t hesitate to reach out to Nikon’s support or consult with microscopy specialists.
-They can provide expert guidance based on your research objectives and help you navigate the selection process effectively.
+Don’t hesitate to reach out to our support or consult with microscopy specialists.
+We can provide expert guidance based on your research objectives and help you navigate the selection process effectively.